Italy To Reopen Schools, Ease Lockdown In Rome Region - UrduPoint

 Over the past 13 months, Italian students have had to put up with longer suspensions of face-to-face schooling than most of their peers in Europe.

-Italy was the first country in Europe to face the full force of the coronavirus pandemic, and has so far reported more than 106,000 Covid-19-related deaths.
+Italy was the first country in Europe to face the full force of the coronavirus pandemic, and has so far reported more than 107,000 Covid-19 related deaths.

 Health Minister Roberto Speranza said on Friday there were now "very early signs of a slowdown" in infection rates, allowing for some cautious reopenings.